Sophie Cunningham: Indiana Fever (2025–present)

-On January 31, 2025, Cunningham was traded to the Indiana Fever in a four-team trade that also included the Dallas Wings and Connecticut Sun.
-Cunningham has earned recognition as the Fever's enforcer after she was ejected from a game against the Connecticut Sun for grabbing Jacy Sheldon and pulling her to the ground in retribution for Sheldon poking teammate Caitlin Clark in the eye earlier in the game.
+On January 31, 2025, Cunningham was traded to the Indiana Fever in a four-team trade which also included the Dallas Wings and Connecticut Sun.
+Cunningham has earned recognition as the Fever's "enforcer" after she was ejected from a game against the Connecticut Sun for committing a Flagrant 2 foul by grabbing Jacy Sheldon and pulling her to the ground in retribution for Sheldon poking teammate Caitlin Clark in the eye earlier in the game.
 The incident went viral.

 In the second quarter of the Fever's match-up at Connecticut on August 17, Cunningham left the game with a right knee injury after Connecticut Sun guard, Bria Hartley, stumbled into the paint and fell into Cunningham's leg.
-On August 19, the Fever stated that Cunningham would be out for the remainder of the Fever's season due to her right knee injury.
-Cunningham confirmed reports of her tearing her right MCL, on her August 19 episode of her podcast, "Show Me Something."
+On August 19, the Fever said that Cunningham would be out for the remainder of the Fever's season due to her right knee injury.
+She confirmed reports saying she tore her right MCL, on the August 19 episode of her podcast, "Show Me Something."
+For the season, she had 82 field goals, 51 three-pointers, 42 free throws, 105 rebounds and 29 steals.